HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 **Each Condition must have:**

 <!-- 1.  a status of the condition* -->
-1.  a category code of ‘problem-list-item’ or ‘health-concern’
+1.  a category code of "problem-list-item" or "health-concern"
 1.  a code that identifies the condition
 1.  a patient